jonodrew/uol-msc-cyber/CYM020 - Security management and governance/CYM020 week 02.md

 - and then [[NIST Special Publication 800-53|NIST SP 800-53]]
 - note that 27002 used to categorise [[control|security controls]] in the same way that SP 800-53 does - according to purpose, as opposed to mechanism.
 ISO argue that the change was made because the new taxonomy is simpler, and there is no overlap between groups.
 - There's a brief summary of the set of controls in the 'Awareness and Training' family of [[NIST Special Publication 800-53|NIST SP 800-53]].
-- The fifteenth class of controls in 800-53 is entitled 'Personally identifiable information processing and transparency', and regards privacy rather than (strictly) security
+- The fifteenth class of controls in 800-53 is entitled '[[personally identifiable information]] processing and transparency', and regards privacy rather than (strictly) security
 - worth noting that NIST documents are loosely coupled, and seem more 'agile' or at least iterative.
 ISO documents are more targeted towards compliance and certification

 ## Lesson 4: Certification